coq-community/coq-nix-toolbox/README.md

 - `updateNixpkgsMaster`: update to the head of `master` of nixpkgs.
 - `updateNixpkgs`: update to the specified owner and ref.

+After one of these three commands, you should leave and re-enter `nix-shell` if you want the update to be taken into account (e.g., before calling `genNixActions`).

 ## Arguments accepted by `nix-shell`

 One can pass the following arguments to `nix-shell` or `nix-build`: